What does power mean to you? What does it look and feel like?

 There can be an amazing power in vulnerability.
 There is strength in admitting we need help.
 There is courage in reaching out to people.

-To be completely honest, this post was originally inspired by a feeling of powerless on my part.
+To be completely honest, this post was originally inspired by a feeling of powerlessness on my part.
 I’ve had to give myself an emotional kick lately and remind myself that I am not powerless.

 Granted some of my options aren’t as appealing as I would like, but I am not powerless.